Understanding DEI and What it Means for Businesses and EmployeesPosted on 4.13.2021 by Regina Blair

 At Day & Zimmermann, we recognize these efforts are a continuous journey – we are committed to learning and doing better at every step of the way.
 Diversity has long been a core company value.
 We work every day to embed that value into our internal work, along with our partnerships with customers, suppliers, and our community.
 We’re actively undertaking better ways of infusing the concepts of diversity, equity, and inclusion into every aspect of what we do.
 In coming pieces, we’ll share more of what we’ve learned, what we’ve accomplished, and what more we have to do in each of these areas.

-Regina Blair is an organizational development and diversity and inclusion leader currently serving as Vice President, Organizational Development role at Day & Zimmermann.
+Regina Blair is an organizational development and diversity and inclusion leader currently serving as Vice President, Talent, Diversity & Inclusion at Day & Zimmermann.
 While key responsibilities include oversight of the engagement survey process and action planning, design and delivery of leadership development programs, the 360 assessment and coaching process for senior leaders, the corporate employee resource groups and overall diversity strategy, some of her most rewarding work comes through partnering in the design of realtime, custom talent solutions that help advance the business strategy.
 Career pathing, organizational design, team effectiveness and change management are all areas where her internal clients look to her for leadership.